 In addition, rewards should be used in conjunction with other positive parenting techniques, such as setting clear expectations, using positive reinforcement (like praise and encouragement), and providing natural consequences for negative behaviour.

 One of the best things about reward systems is flexibility.
-You can keep changing them as your child grows up, meaning that you can always give positive reinforcement for good behaviour.
-Whether you have a young child who doesn’t want to share their toys or a teenager who tries to avoid doing their share of tasks around the home, positive reinforcement can help.
+Whether you have a young child who doesn’t want to share their toys or a teenager who tries to avoid doing their share of tasks around the home, here’s how positive reinforcement can help.